tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 [^1]: Zeek also comes with a Touring-complete scripting language for executing arbiatrary logic.
-The event-based language resembles Javascript and is especially useful for building real-time detections and protocol analytics.
+The event-based language resembles Javascript and is especially useful for performing in-depth protocol analysis and engineering detections.

 In the default configuration, Zeek writes logs into the current directory, one file per log type.
 There are options on how to render them.
 TSV, JSON, and